InlandRevenue/Gateway_Services-Returns-and-Information/Service - Income Tax/test details/TestingInfomation.md

 - Authentication:
 	- Authentication is based on the outcome of OAuth token validation (using new [OAuth emulator](https://mock-oauth.ird.digitalpartner.services/))
+	- Access delegation/restriction is not emulated, and any authenticated user has access to the test data
 	- Incoming requests should include "Authorization" header with the OAuth token value
 	- In case of missing token, emulated service would respond with error statusCode 2